Luckvery/everyoffice/index.md

 <div style="display:flex">
      <div style="flex:1;padding-center:5px;">
           <img src="./appStore.png"> <br/>
-          For any comments or question you can email the developer at <br clear=all/>
+          For any comments or question you can email the developer at
               <img src="./email.png">
      </div>
 </div>